01 of 11

 Mix The Polymer Clay Colors To Make Realistic Miniature Eyes

-Method - the tiny canes for eyes are made from very thin layers of polymer clay or very thin rolls of clay.
-All rolls should be made as fine as you can work them at the start, and rolled with a piece of acrylic (a stamp support block) or a clear ruler, or in a pinch, the back of a clay blade.
+The tiny canes for eyes are made from very thin layers of polymer clay or very thin rolls of clay.
+All rolls should be made as fine as you can work them at the start and rolled with a piece of acrylic (a stamp support block) or a clear ruler, or in a pinch, the back of a clay blade.
 Using a stiff block to shape the rolls will allow you to work them very thin, yet keep them a uniform width, important for making matching eyes.

 Color Blends You Will Need To Make Miniature Eyes From Polymer Clay